Peter K. Lindenauer, MD, MSc, FACP

 Tara Lagu, MD, MPH

 Tara Lagu is a board-certified internist and has been a Research Scientist in the Center for Quality of Care Research, an Assistant Professor of Medicine at Tufts University School of Medicine, and an academic hospitalist in the Baystate Medical Center Department of Medicine since 2008.
 Prior to her arrival at Baystate, she attended Yale University School of Medicine, completed a General Internal Medicine Residency at Brown University, and was a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania.
 Her research is focused on the quality and value of care for hospitalized patients.
-Specifically, she is has studied hospital spending for patients with sepsis and methods for improving the quality and value of sepsis care, and more recently has become focused on the optimal clinical strategies for improving quality of care for critically ill patients with heart failure.
-She has an additional interest on the impact of the Internet on the doctor-patient relationship and she has recommended that doctors and patients work together to maximize the potential of the Internet to improve quality and transparency in health care.
+In 2013, she received a five-year career development award from the National Heart, Lung Blood Institute of the National Institutes of Health to study the optimal clinical strategies for improving quality of care for critically ill patients with heart failure.
+Her other research interests include the impact of the internet on the doctor-patient relationship, access to care for patients with disabilities, and the potential for the Internet to improve quality and transparency in health care.

 Penelope S. Pekow, PhD